sikora-toma/agilex-scout-odometry/README.md

 # Odometry calculation for AgileX Robotics SCOUT 2.0
 Project for the Robotics course 2020/2021, offered by Politecnico di Milano.
-Given the RPM of each motor of the robot, compute odometry using approximate skid steering kinematics.
+The goal was to compute odometry using approximate skid steering kinematics, given the RPM of each motor of the robot.
 The project is written in **ROS(C++)**, an open-source collection of robotics frameworks.